gaepdit/gaepd-library/src/FileService/README.md

 ### Azure Blob Storage

 Requires an Azure account and an existing Blob Storage container.
 (The Azure Blob service does not attempt to create the container if it does not exist.)
 The `basePath` is optional and is added to file names as a path segment.

 ```csharp
 builder.Services.AddSingleton<IFileService, AzureBlobFileService>(_ =>
     new AzureBlobFileService(accountName, container, basePath));
 ```

+**Warning:** At the moment, the `SaveFileAsync()` method throws an exception when using Azure Blob Storage if the file already exists.